ThiagoPereiraUFV/Submarine-Simulator/README.md

 ## :wrench: Installation and run

-__In order to install required libraries start the game, run the following command on your terminal:__
+__In order to install required libraries and start the game, run the following command on your terminal:__

 ```bash
 # Run bash script